Painting Kitchen Cabinets With Epoxy Paints

 The hardest part of perfection is charging for it

-This bold statement comes from Rick Anderson of Vancouver’s Best Painters, in Vancouver British Columbia and sums up his satisfaction with the little-understood product.
+This bold statement comes from Rick Anderson of Vancouver Kitchen Cabinet Painting, in Vancouver British Columbia and sums up his satisfaction with the little-understood product.
 Epoxy’s main claim to fame is longevity.
-It acts like a liquid plastic coating on everything from transistor parts to floors in theaters, shopping malls, garages, hospitals, and factories.
+It acts like a liquid plastic coating on everything from transistor parts to kitchen cabinets, floors in theaters, shopping malls, garages, hospitals, and factories.
 The major use of two-part epoxy is to protect surfaces—typically floors— that see high traffic use daily.
 It is usually brushed and rolled on like paint.
 But, unlike latex or alkyd paint, which will last six months to a year, epoxy can last up to 10 years.

 The reputation of epoxy paint has come a long way over the years.
 Anderson says it use to be that manufacturers could get away with just a drop of epoxy in a gallon of alkyd paint to be able to market it to the consumer as an epoxy product.